-My cocktail is designed to pair with Mediterranean cuisine, primarily those with a strong Italian basis.
-My aperitif is designed to pair with a lovely appetizer of prosciutto with fig, olive oil, and balsamic vinegar.
+My cocktail is designed to pair with Mediterranean cuisine, primarily with a robust Italian basis.
+My aperitif is designed to pair with a lovely prosciutto appetizer with fig, olive oil, and balsamic vinegar.

 One of my favorite flavor pairings is grapefruit with rosemary.
-Rosemary pairs incredibly well with pork and oily flavors and I really wanted to start with a dry cocktail to contrast the richer flavors of this first course.
-The extra citrus kick of Tanqueray no. TEN is a natural choice for an aperitif given its botanical profile.
+Rosemary pairs incredibly well with pork and oily flavors, and I wanted to start with a dry cocktail to contrast the more decadent tastes of this first course.
+The extra citrus kick of Tanqueray no. TEN is a natural choice for an aperitif, given its botanical profile.
 The citric acid and carbonic acid of the sparkling mineral water help cut through the richness and help to stimulate the palate for the upcoming meal.
 Pear and fig are natural complimenting flavors that go with pork and have a mild floral component that pairs with elderflower and chamomile.
-I enjoy having complimenting flavors with contrasting sweetness when regarding food and drink pairing.
+I enjoy complimenting flavors with contrasting sweetness regarding food and drink pairing.